fog/fog-google/README.md

 The main maintainers for the Google sections are @icco, @Temikus and @plribeiro3000.
 Please send pull requests to them.

-As of https://github.com/fog/fog-google/pull/68, Google no longer supports Ruby versions less than 2.0.0.
+**As of v0.1.1, Google no longer supports Ruby versions less than 2.0.0.**

 ## Storage